vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 3. Your application requires shared-memory multithreading, which Python does not (at the time of writing) support.

 If so, you're in the right place.
-Before we start, I should mention that this tutorial is based on the following resources.
+I should mention that this tutorial is based on the following resources:

 1. The official [Pybind11 documentation](https://pybind11.readthedocs.io/en/stable/index.html), and in particular the [page on Numpy arrays](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html?highlight=Eigen#numpy).